iRaM-sAgOr/TickTock/README.md

 # TickTock
-Its a modified ticktock game.I made it for someone of my very close.
+Its a modified ticktock game.I made it for someone of my very close.So noone should take the apk